CrystalWatkins/gt-hw-my-sql-employee-tracker/README.md

 # gt-hw-my-sql-employee-tracker
 ## Description

 This is a homework requirement for GT Full Stack Flex Program.
-This SQL webpage is designed to create an employee database that combines three different tables to be manipulated and changed by the user for the specific needs.
-You can assign managers, get information about specific employees, and delete employee information.
+This mySQL webpage is designed to create an employee database that combines three different tables to be manipulated and changed by the user for the specific needs of a company.
+You can assign an employee to a different department, get information about specific data within your company, add different aspects to the company and delete employee information.

 ## Table of Contents